anahrbn/Expending-Cards/README.md

 **Expanding Cards**

 Expanding Cards is a simple web application that showcases a collection of cards that expand when clicked.
-The application is built using HTML, CSS, and JavaScript and is a great example for beginners who want to learn how to create interactive web applications.
+The application is built using HTML, CSS, and JavaScript.

 **Features**